awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cli-tutorial-fargate.md

-# Tutorial: Creating a Cluster with a Fargate Task Using the Amazon ECS CLI<a name="ecs-cli-tutorial-fargate"></a>
+# Tutorial: Creating a cluster with a Fargate task using the Amazon ECS CLI<a name="ecs-cli-tutorial-fargate"></a>

 This tutorial shows you how to set up a cluster and deploy a service with tasks using the Fargate launch type\.